namastexlabs/automagik-spark/docs/API_VALIDATION_SUMMARY.md

 - **Error Handling**: Proper HTTP status codes and detailed error messages
 - **Scalability**: Handles multiple sources and workflows efficiently

-The AutoMagik Spark API is production-ready with comprehensive functionality for building a full-featured workflow management interface.
+The Spark API is production-ready with comprehensive functionality for building a full-featured workflow management interface.
 All core features tested and validated! ✅